Harsh23Kashyap/DBMS/README.md

 Contributions to this repository are welcome!
 If you have any additional notes, assignments, or resources related to DBMS that you would like to share, feel free to open a pull request.
 Together, we can build a comprehensive collection of DBMS materials to help fellow learners.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the contents of this repository for educational purposes.

 ## Acknowledgements